kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 This section will describe all the actions you'll need to take for the Any% Glitchless run.

 Notation:
-- ^ indicates a level up to be done
+- `Level ups are highlighted in code block`
-- } indicates an inventory/equipment action to be done
+- *Inventory/Equipment changes are highlighted in italics*
-- ) indicates an item upgrade to perform at a workbench
+- **Item Upgrades at a workbench are highlighted in bold**

 Conversation Notes:
 - If no conversation choices are specified, spamming will work (this chooses all 1 options).